Laxilef/OTGateway/README.md

 <details>
   <summary>Simple automation</summary>

-  **weather.home** - (weather entity)[https://www.home-assistant.io/integrations/weather/].
+  **weather.home** - [weather entity](https://www.home-assistant.io/integrations/weather/).
 It is important that the address of your home is entered correctly in the Home Assistant settings.<br>
   **number.opentherm_outdoor_temp** - an entity that stores the temperature value outside the house.
 The default does not need to be changed.

   ```yaml